Man dead; suspect in custody following shooting on NC State's Centennial Campus

 Just before 6:30 p.m., both Raleigh and university police responded to the shooting along the 1200 block of Main Campus Drive.
-On arrival, police found a man shot to death inside of a vehicle
+Police found a man, Quinten Crawford, shot to death in the front seat of a vehicle.
+Officers later found Theodore Lee, who was taken into custody.

+Police learned an altercation between Crawford and Lee led to Lee fatally shooting Crawford, according to a release.

 Chopper 11 flew over the scene and spotted a black SUV with its windows shattered, as well as multiple crime scene markers.